One nutrition myth I wish would just go away once and for all is that “carbs are evil”

 There is plenty of variety out there so go out and make new friends, variety is the spice of life right?

-Too busy to pay attention to your nutrition and fitness?
-Grab my free report and I’d love to help you simplify your eating habits and exercise routine and fit it into your schedule.
+Need more help with the nutrition side of things??
+Grab my free report and I’d love to help you simplify your eating habits.